Doctor of Medical Science (DMSc)

 Lynchburg has designed the Doctor of Medical Science (DMSc) degree to align with the following core attributes of an advanced practice clinical doctorate.

-• Degree option: The DMSc degree is the second or third professional degree for PAs who have earned their entry-level PA professional degree at the master’s or bachelor’s level, respectively.
+• Degree option: The DMSc degree is the professional degree for PAs who have earned their entry-level PA master’s degree.

 • Admission requirements: Prior entry-level PA degree, master’s degree, and active state licensure or certification as a PA are required.

-• Curriculum: Integrates clinical practice, application of medical research, and course work in leadership and management that develops the PA professional and advances the PA profession.
+• Curriculum: Integrates application of medical research and course work in leadership and management that develops the PA professional and advances the PA profession.

 • Research Component: Focuses on the application of current medical research to the improvement of clinical practice and patient care.